Orange, Bouygues Telecom revive French merger plans

-The negotiations coincide with a softened line being taken by the government on sector consolidation, which holds 25 percent of Orange, after it opposed a 10 billion-euro ($10.8 billion) bid last year for Bouygues Telecom by industry tycoon Patrick Drahi's Numericable-SFR NUME.PA.
+The negotiations accompany a softened line on sector consolidation from the government, which holds 25 percent of Orange, after it opposed a 10 billion euro (7.37 billion pound) bid last year for Bouygues Telecom by tycoon Patrick Drahi's Numericable-SFR.

-Competition concerns over a tie-up between Orange and Bouygues could, however, allow Numericable-SFR and France's fourth-biggest mobile network operator, Iliad (ILD.PA), to scoop up assets if disposals are required.
+Competition concerns could allow Numericable-SFR and France's fourth mobile operator, Iliad, to scoop up assets if disposals are required.

 A deal would mean a return to three mobile operators in France four years after the arrival of Iliad's Free Mobile low-cost services led to a protracted price war.